awelleck/go-shell/README.md

 Simple shell in Go.

 ## Steps to run
--You will need to have golang installed.
+* You will need to have golang installed.
--Clone code.
+* Clone code.
 * `go run go_shell.go`

 ## TODO